Franklyn-R-Silva/import_sorter/README.md

 If you need another example check the [example app's import_sorter configuration](https://github.com/fluttercommunity/import_sorter/blob/master/example/example_app/pubspec.yaml#L76).

+## Pubspec Dependency Sorting 📦

+The tool now automatically organizes your `pubspec.yaml` dependencies, ensuring cleaner and more readable project configurations.

+When running `import_sorter`, it will alphabetically sort package entries within the following sections, preserving comments and formatting:

+- `dependencies`
+- `dev_dependencies`
+- `dependency_overrides`

+This feature is enabled by default.

 ## 🚨 [`pre-commit`](https://pre-commit.com/) Hook

 There are two pre-commit hooks available: `dart-import-sorter` and `flutter-import-sorter`.
 They use `pub run` and `flutter pub run` respectively.
 Use the former for a generic Dart project and the latter for a Flutter project.